prebid/prebid.github.io/dev-docs/faq.md

 1. Bid responses are stored in an AdUnit-specific bid pool.
 1. When the same AdUnit is called, Prebid.js calls the bidder again regardless of whether there's a bid in that AdUnit's bid pool.
-1. When all the new bids are back or the timeout is reached, Prebid.js considers both the new bids on that AdUnit and previous bids on the AdUnit that haven't reached their TTL.
+1. When all the new bids are back or the timeout is reached, Prebid.js considers both the new bids on that AdUnit and previous bids on the AdUnit:
+    * that haven't reached their TTL
+    * whose status is not set.
+Winning bid can have status `targetingSet` or `rendered`
 1. The cached bid is only used if its CPM beats the new bid.
 1. Bids that win are removed from the pool.
 This is automatic for display and native ads, and can be done manually by the publisher for video ads by using the [markWinningBidAsUsed]({{site.github.url}}/dev-docs/publisher-api-reference.html#module_pbjs.markWinningBidAsUsed) function.